Deaf Addiction Services at Maryland

 Michael Kafes, NAD III

-Michael has been in the field of Sign Language Interpreting for the past twelve years and has worked within the Deaf community for over twenty years.
+Michael has been in the field of Sign Language Interpreting for the past fifteen years and has worked within the Deaf community for over twenty years.
 He graduated in 1998 from Catonsville Community College, the state's only Interpreter Training Program, with a degree in Sign Language Interpretation.
 In 2003 he earned his B.S. in Deaf Studies from Towson University.
 Michael has been with DASAM since its beginning in November 2000.
 Prior to that, he was Staff Interpreter at Family Service Foundation for two years.

 Michael not only serves to coordinate interpreting needs for DASAM patients and staff, but also functions as an advocate for patients and staff regarding accessibility issues both on and off the University of Maryland campus.

-Rochelle Wright-Barfield is the Staff Interpreter for Deaf Addiction Services At Maryland (DASAM).
+Rochelle Wright is the Staff Interpreter for Deaf Addiction Services At Maryland (DASAM).
 Rochelle is a graduate of Towson University with a Bachelor’s of Science in Deaf Studies.
 She is a CODA (Child Of Deaf Adults).
 Rochelle has been using sign language all of her life, but has been professionally interpreting since 1991.
 Rochelle started working for DASAM in January 2001.
 She interprets for psychiatric appointments, meetings with the Methadone Clinic as needed, client crisis and Group Counseling Sessions that are mixed with Deaf and Hearing Individuals.